-Less Than Significant With Mitigation.
-A cultural resources study was conducted for the Proposed Project in June 2017 by ECORP Consulting, Inc. (ECORP 2017b).
+Less Than Significant Impact With Mitigation.
+A cultural resources study was conducted for the Proposed Project in on October 13, 2017 by ECORP Consulting, Inc. (ECORP 2017b).
 The study consisted of a cultural resources records search, Native American Heritage Commission (NAHC) Sacred Lands File search, and an intensive systematic pedestrian survey.
 The records search was conducted at the Eastern Information Center at the University of California Riverside for the project site and a one-mile radius around the project site.
-The records search results indicate that six cultural resources have been documented within a one-mile radius of the project site.
-No previously recorded resources are located within the project site.
-There have been 41 cultural resources investigations previously conducted within a one-mile radius of the project site between 1972 and 2016; however, no previous cultural resources surveys took place within the project site.
+The records search indicated 30 cultural resources investigations have been conducted within the one-mile records search radius between 1972 and 2017.
+Of these, one study, a 2012 linear survey (RI-9641) is adjacent to the southwest boundary of the project area; and one study, a 2003 linear survey (RI-6110) is adjacent to the eastern boundary of the project area.
+Based on this, it appears that the project site has not been previously surveyed.
+The records search results indicated that no cultural resources have been previously recorded within the project area and seventeen resources have been recorded within one mile of the project area.
+Resources recorded outside of project boundaries, but within one mile of the project area, consist of three historic-period sites. seven historic-period isolated finds, three prehistoric sites, and four prehistoric isolated finds.
+Historic-period sites consist of one home site, one road, and one utility transmission line.
+The seven historic-period isolated finds consist of domestic refuse.
+Prehistoric sites consist of one campsite, one deposit of potsherds and ground stone, and one deposit of potsherds.
+Of the four prehistoric isolates, two consist of potsherds, one consists of potsherds and groundstone, and one consists of a lithic flake.